ulsa/javawordgraph/README.md

         }
     }

-An example of using reduce:
+Here is an example of using reduce:

     Function2<Integer, Integer> plus = new Function2<Integer, Integer>() {
         public Integer apply(Integer accum, Integer next) {